-An Integrated Resource Plan is a long-term planning process to identify EWEB's energy needs and the best resource options to meet those needs.
-There are two main components to a standard IRP: an Energy Resource Study that relies on modeling and analysis and public input to provide a 20-year look at future portfolio options and a nearer-term (2-5 year) Action Plan.
-Best resource options will be identified in accordance with EWEB's organizational values.
+An Integrated Resource Plan is a long-term planning document to identify EWEB's energy needs and the best resource options to meet those needs.
+The IRP relies on modeling, analysis, and public input to provide a 20-year look at future portfolio options and identify a nearer-term (2-5 year) action plan.